pulibrary/lux/docs/installing-lux.md

 },
 ```

+#### Step 7

+To avoid flashes of unstyled content (FOUC) in your app, make sure to extract css by setting `extract_css: true` in `config/webpacker.yml`.

 ### Mount LUX on a container element in your Rails app

-#### Step 7
+#### Step 8

 If Webpacker installed correctly, you should be able to find this file: `app/javascript/packs/application.js`

-#### Step 8

 You can use the tokens in your own custom component styles by importing the `tokens.scss` file separately.
-If you _*are not using TurboLinks*_, replace what is in that file with the following code:
+If you _*are not using TurboLinks*_, replace what is in the `application.js` file with the following code:

 ```javascript
 import Vue from "vue/dist/vue.esm"